jcoliz/AzDevice.IoTHubWorker/docs/PackageAsDeb.md

 Fundamentally, a DEB package is an archive file, with the files therein located where you want them on the target system, plus a packing list (here called a 'control file'), and some scripts.

-Let's use the [Temperature Controller](/examples/TemperatureController/) example from AzDevice.IoTHubWorker.
+Let's use the [Temperature Controller](/examples/TemperatureController/) example from `AzDevice.IoTHubWorker`.
 Here is the file layout of the DEB package:

 * /opt/TemperatureController: Output of dotnet publish
 * /etc/systemd/system/tempcontroller.service: SystemD Unit file